 If a performance in a Rankings List competition exceeds the current World Record, it will be placed on the rankings list as one increment below the current record.
 If a record score is made in a Record Capability competition but is subsequentially rejected, it will be placed on the rankings list as one increment below the current record.
+(Slalom 0.25 or 0.50 buoy, Tricks 10 points, Jump 0.1m)

-A separate ranking list overall will be calculated based on fixed scores in each event on a competition-bycompetition basis.
+A separate ranking list overall will be calculated based on fixed scores in each event on a competition-by-competition basis.
 This means that an overall score can only be achieved for the list by having an overall performance at a competition.
 Event scores from multiple competitions will not be combined to calculate an overall score.
 An overall score shall be from a single round of a competition.
 The rounds of a competition shall be set by the organisers and are NOT based on the first time a skier ski in a multi round competition.